First of all, I want to be clear that I know I am incredibly blessed. The photos of our new deck will make you hate me.

 Our deck is pretty much the icing on the (already beautiful) cake.

 But I can't just pop onto my blog and act like my life is perfect.
 I'm struggling these days.
 I miss my family.
 My husband used to work from home in Colorado, but now that we're in California he is commuting to the office every day.
 My kids are 4 years old and 20 months.
 I love them dearly but I think we are all just a bit lonely.
 Nina keeps talking about wanting to move back to our old house.
 Henry just wants to break everything, as sweet as he is.
 My sister, brother-in-law and precious niece are left behind in Denver.
-We have no one out here.
-I didn't even know who to write down for my daughter's preschool "in case of emergency" person.
+I didn't even know who to write down for my daughter's preschool "in case of emergency" person, the one who could just drop everything and come to rescue us at a moment's notice, that "just down the street" person.
 Adjusting is hard.

 I always knew it would be hard.
 I didn't expect perfection once we moved here, but I couldn't post "perfect" photos of my "perfect" life and "perfect" house and pretend that things are, indeed, perfect.
 I don't expect you to solve my problems, because I know we've all got them.
 (But please don't say anything mean unless you want me to be a puddle on the floor.)